emdb-empiar/ahds/README.rst

 ----------------------------------------------
 Future Plans
 ----------------------------------------------
-*	Write out valid Amira |reg| files
+*	Write out valid Amira (R) files

 ----------------------------------------------
 Background and Definitions
 ----------------------------------------------
-ahds presently handles two types of Amira |reg| files:
+ahds presently handles two types of Amira (R) files:

 * 	`AmiraMesh` files, which typically but not necessarily have a ``.am`` extension, and